What is the NCG Racial Equity Action Institute?

-- Are responsible for the implementation of racial equity and DEI efforts at their current institution and have a minimum of 2 years of overall experience working on these issues;
+- Are responsible for the implementation of racial equity, diversity, and inclusion efforts at their current institution and have a minimum of 2 years of overall experience working on these issues;

 - Understand their institution’s operations, systems, programs, and leadership structure, and have a level of influence/authority to introduce new ideas, programs, etc;

-- Embrace reflection and are open to being challenged/inspired by new/different ideas on practicing racial equity and DEI work;
+- Embrace reflection and are open to being challenged/inspired by new/different ideas on practicing racial equity, diversity, and inclusion;

 - Seek a space to connect with others for support, to build relationships, and to problem-solve on racial equity challenges.

-What’s the difference between the REA Institute and other racial equity trainings/programs?
+What’s the difference between REAI and other racial equity trainings/programs?

-- The REA Institute is multi-sector cohort focused on bringing racial equity specialists and leaders together from the philanthropy, government, business, and nonprofit sectors
+- REAI is multi-sector cohort focused on bringing racial equity specialists and leaders together from the philanthropy, government, business, and nonprofit sectors

-- Targeted to people responsible for implementing and engaging in racial equity and DEI work within an institution
+- Targeted to people responsible for implementing and engaging in racial equity, diversity, and inclusion efforts within an institution

 - Focused on the Bay Area region